 Digital Communication Internships

-The English Department hires a limited number of Digital Communication Interns (DCIs) each spring and fall semester.
+The English Department hires a limited number of Digital Communication Interns (DCIs) for the academic year.
 Keep an eye out for email announcements from the English Undergrad Advising Office for information about how to apply.

 Interns create original content for the English Department's website, newsletter, and social media pages.
 Applicants may request to specialize in one or more of the following areas: writing, editing, photography, or usability testing.